 Is he legit?

-Can you actually make money by following his stock recommendations?
+Could you really achieve better-than-average returns by following his stock recommendations?

 Are there other better alternatives to the Empire Stock Investor newsletter?